alimony/mylittleapp/README.md

 My Little App
 =============

-#### Build your own Heroku clone with Ansible and Dokku
+#### Easy setup of your own Heroku clone with Ansible and Dokku

 ---

-This is an [Ansible](https://github.com/ansible/ansible) playbook to build your own Heroku clone using [Dokku](https://github.com/progrium/dokku).
+This is an [Ansible](https://github.com/ansible/ansible) playbook to easily set up your own Heroku clone using [Dokku](https://github.com/progrium/dokku).

 Setup